artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/README.md

 Finally, in Topic 9, we will study the memory hierarchy, focusing on two key components: the instruction cache and the data scratchpad.

 ## Workflow
-Follow the next steps to analyze the VeeR EH1 processor, first at a high-level and then at a low-level.
+Follow the next steps to analyze the VeeR processors, first at a high-level and then at a low-level.

 **To complete between June 16 and 19:**